 Swedish is the main language, with Lapp being spoken by the Sami population in the north.
 Most Swedes speak and understand English, while many are proficient in other European languages like German, French, and Spanish.

 There are no health risks associated with travel to Sweden.
-Medical care in the country is excellent, and reciprocal health agreements exist with other European Union countries, including the United Kingdom.
-UK citizens in possession of a European Health Insurance Card (EHIC) for UK citizens.
+Medical care in the country is excellent, and reciprocal health agreements exist with other European Union countries.
+After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
 The GHIC allows UK citizens access to state healthcare during visits to the EU.
 The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.
 All non-EU travellers should ensure they have comprehensive travel insurance.

 A service charge is included in restaurant bills.
 Waitrons may see a tip as demeaning so it's best to make sure if it is fine before adding a tip.
 Generally customers round up the fare when using a taxi.
 Tips are welcome for exceptionally good service in hotels, but are not expected.